AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47520-customers-lose-reward-points-when-credit-memo-created.md

 1. Add new rate (1:1) and flush the cache.
 1. Create a customer and add 10 reward point to his account.
 1. Go to the Admin > **[!UICONTROL Sales]** > **[!UICONTROL Orders]** > **[!UICONTROL Create New Order]** > Select the customer created in the previous step.
-1. Select any product whose price is greater than rewards points.
+1. Select any product whose price is greater than the reward points.
 1. Place an order via any payment method and rewards points.
 1. Create an invoice for the order.
 1. Create a credit memo, but do not refund the rewards points.